-- the type and amount of each charge; - the method of computing and allocating earnings, and - any portion of the contribution, if any, which may be used for the purchase of life insurance.
+- (a) The type and amount of each charge; - (b) the method of computing and allocating earnings, and - (c) any portion of the contribution, if any, which may be used for the purchase of life insurance.

-Custodian Fees: The Custodian may charge reasonable fees or compensation for its services and it may deduct all reasonable expenses incurred by it in the administration of your IRA, including any legal, accounting, distribution, transfer, termination or other designated fees.
-Dividends, interest or other income, including net realized capital gains, if any, from your IRA assets will be credited to your IRA and invested as you direct the Custodian.
-All charges made by the Custodian will be separately disclosed on an attachment hereto.
-Such fees may be charged to you or directly to your custodial account.
+Custodian and Administration Fees: The Custodian and Administrator may charge reasonable fees or compensation for its services and it may deduct all reasonable expenses incurred by it in the administration of your IRA, including any legal, accounting, distribution, transfer, termination or other designated fees.
+Any charges made by the Custodian are disclosed in the Agreement.
+Administration fees will be separately disclosed on an attachment hereto.
+Such fees may be charged to you or directly to your trust account.
 In addition, depending on your choice of investment vehicles, you may incur brokerage commissions attributable to the purchase or sale of assets.